CentaurusInfra/mizar/docs/design/Zeta_System_Design.md

 3. Lookup flow cache for Tenant traffic

-    1. If not found in local cache, query from DFN which may triggering flow creation on DFN
+    1. If not found in local cache, query from FTN which may triggering flow creation on FTN

-    2. Add flow entry returned from DFN into local cache
+    2. Add flow entry returned from FTN into local cache

 4. Act on the packet based on verdict from the matching flow entry
     cache: